-40. Every Director or Officer of the Society or other person who has undertaken or is about to undertake any liability on behalf of the Society, and their heirs, executors and administrators, and estate and effects, respectively, shall from time to time and at all times be indemnified and saved harmless out of the funds of the Society, from and against:
+38. Every Director or Officer of the Society or other person who has undertaken or is about to undertake any liability on behalf of the Society, and their heirs, executors and administrators, and estate and effects, respectively, are indemnified and saved harmless out of the funds of the Society, from and against:

 EXECUTIVE AND OTHER COMMITTEES

-41. Creation of Committees – The Board of Directors may, by resolution passed by a majority of the Board, designate an Executive Committee and one or more other committees.
+39. Creation of Committees – The Board of Directors may, by resolution passed by a majority of the Board when quorum is present, designate an Executive Committee and one or more other continuing or short-term committees.

-42. Executive Committee – The Executive Committee shall consist of the Chair of the Board, the Vice-Chair, the Secretary, the Treasurer, and the Past Chairman of the Board.
+40. Executive Committee – The Executive Committee shall consist of the Chairperson of the Board, the Vice-Chair, the Secretary, the Treasurer, and the Past Chairperson of the Board when possible.
 The Executive Committee shall have and may exercise, to the extent provided in resolutions of the Board of Directors, such powers of the Board of Directors as can be lawfully delegated by the Board.
-The Chair of the Board of the Society shall be chair of the Executive Committee.
+The Chairperson of the Board of the Society shall be chair of the Executive Committee.
 The Executive Director shall attend all meetings of the Executive Committee unless otherwise instructed by the Executive Committee.

-46. Vacancies – Vacancies on the Executive Committee or on other committees shall be filled by the Board of Directors then in office at any regular or special meeting of the Board of Directors.
+44. Vacancies – Vacancies on the Executive Committee or on other committees may be filled by special vote of the Board of Directors then in office at any regular or special meeting of the Board of Directors.

-47. Quorum – At all meetings of the Executive Committee or other committees, a majority of the committee’s Members then in office shall constitute a quorum for the transaction of business.
+45. Quorum – At all meetings of the Executive Committee or other committees, a majority of the Members appointed to the committee shall constitute a quorum for the transaction of business.

-49. Reports – The committee chairmen shall regularly report all acts and recommendations of their committees to the Board of Directors, and such reports shall, if requested by the Board of Directors, be in writing and be distributed to the Directors prior to each regular meeting of the Board of Directors.
+46. Reports – The committee Chairperson(s) shall regularly report all actions and recommendations of their committee to the Board of Directors, and such reports shall, if requested by the Board of Directors, be in writing and be distributed to the Directors prior to each regular meeting of the Board of Directors.

 (a) borrow money on the credit of the Society;